Photographs by Nicholas Efran.

 I prefer to have both liquid and powder laundry detergent on hand.
 I use powder for white clothes and cloth diapers, liquid for dark colors, because of a vague feeling that I get better results that way–I haven’t really tested this scientifically.
 Liquid detergent works very well as a stain remover–just rub it into the stain, full strength, and let it sit for a minute or two while you put the other laundry into the washing machine and add the normal amount of detergent, then drop in the stained item.

 Molly’s Suds is our favorite laundry powder.
 It’s ranked as super-safe for personal health and the environment by the Environmental Working Group, whose Guide to Healthy Cleaning is very stringent.
 Also, it works really well!
-Although I’ve tried Molly’s special cloth diaper detergent, the regular powder works just as well on my daughter’s diapers, getting them fresh and clean without any added fragrance.
+Although I’ve tried Molly’s special cloth diaper detergent, the regular powder works just as well on my toddler’s diapers, getting them fresh and clean without any added fragrance.
 It’s highly concentrated, so the little pouch lasts a long time, and that’s not much packaging.

 Biokleen is an excellent laundry liquid and a good value for the money.
 Green Shield also works very well, is highly ranked for safety, and is certified organic.
 Other effective brands are Seventh Generation and Ecos–but each of those comes in some scents we don’t like.